kyanderson0446/MSBA_HC/README.md

     Notebooks: Contains Jupyter notebooks used for EDA, modeling, plots, and feature engineering
     Data: Read-in data from url
     Models: Random Forest and Gradient Boosting
-    Visualizations: Commented out for performace, but heatmaps were used for correlation
+    Visualizations: Commented out for performance, but heatmaps were used for correlation

 ## Technologies Used
     Python 3.11